101 Best Things to Do on Oʻahu, Hawaiʻi

 I provide a lot of Hawaiʻi hiking information throughout my blog, but even then, many of these adventures could be more comfortably done with a local guide.

-The reason I like these guided options below is because they can be tailored to different levels of experience.
+That said, the reason I like these guided options below is because they can be tailored to different levels of experience.
 If you’d like a guide for an easier adventure near Waikīkī, the first few options would be the right choice for you.
-However, some of the others are really what you’re looking for when you want a true Hawaiʻi hiking experience, including one on private property that can only be experienced by booking below!
+However, some of the other options are really what you’re looking for if you want a true Hawaiʻi hiking experience, including one on private property that can only be experienced by booking below!

 This recommendation is for all three of my favorite drive-up spots that I like to go to for sunset or fireworks on Tantalus.

-The next and second most popular spot is just below the lookout on the side of the road.
+2. Round Top Viewpoint - The next and second most popular spot is located just below the Puʻu ʻUalakaʻa Lookout, on the side of the road heading up to the state park.
 This is the view in the photo here.

-On the Mānoa side of the Tantalus loop, this spot makes for nice place to pull over and sit by your car.
+On the Mānoa side of the Tantalus Loop, the Round Top Viewpoint makes for nice place to pull over and sit by your car, as the sun sets on the south side of Oʻahu.
 While the overlook doesn’t face the sunset directly, it can be a nice place to grab some takeout and eat it here as the colors change.
-However, make sure to come early because parking is limited, especially as it gets closer to sunset.
-Additionally, when there are fireworks in Waikīkī or other holidays, this is a great spot to watch!
+However, make sure to come early because parking is limited—especially as it gets closer to sunset.

 Distance: 2.0 miles / 3.2 km

-Additionally, Puʻu Pia never sees the same amount of visitors as the neighboring Mānoa Falls, even though the drive from Waikīkī is exactly the same distance.
+That being said, Puʻu Pia never sees the same amount of visitors Mānoa Falls, even though the drive from Waikīkī is exactly the same distance!

 Read My Separate Post: Puʻu Pia Trail

-I say this because while Kailua is a great town to walk around and grab a bite to eat, I recommend against the beach because of how busy it is.
-Many times, parking is nearly impossible at Kailua Beach Park, and the wealthy residents in the Lanikai neighborhood have worked very hard at making all the parking within the neighborhood unaccessible or illegal.
+I say this because, while Kailua is a great town to walk around and grab a bite to eat, I recommend against the beaches of how busy they both are—and yes, parking for both Kailua and Lanikai can be very difficult to come by!

-For these reasons, I recommend against either.
-However, Waimānalo Beach is, in my opinion, a much better option because it’s just as beautiful and significantly less crowded!
+For these reasons, I recommend Waimānalo Beach, as it’s a much better option—simply because it’s just as beautiful, yet significantly less crowded!

 Google Maps Directions: Waimānalo Beach

-The Mokulua Islands, also called the Moks, are the two neighboring small islands that you can see from the beautiful Lanikai Pillbox hike, located just off of Lanikai Beach.
+The Mokulua Islands, also called the Moks for short, are the two neighboring small islands that can be seen from the beautiful Lanikai Pillbox hike, located just off Lanikai Beach.

-They are accessible to the public by kayak only, and if you’re interested, I recommend booking one of the options below, so you don’t have to worry about finding and transporting a kayak to the Kailua or Lanikai Beach!
+They are accessible to the public by kayak only, and if you’re interested in visiting, I recommend booking one of the tours below, so that there’s no need to figure out how to transport a kayak to and from Kailua Beach!

 Between Kāneʻohe Pancake House, mentioned later on this list, and Moke’s Bread & Breakfast, I would say it’s a hard choice to pick the better of the two!

-That being said, Moke’s Bread & Breakfast, located in both Kaimukī and Kailua, is a great local breakfast diner that I love visiting after an early morning sunrise hike at nearby trails like the Hanauma Bay Rock Bridge or the Koko Head Arch.
+That being said, Moke’s Bread & Breakfast, located in both Kaimukī and Kailua, is a great local breakfast diner that I love visiting after an early morning sunrise hike at nearby trails, like the Hanauma Bay Rock Bridge or the Oneʻawa Hills.

 Yelp: Moke’s Bread & Breakfast